alvaro-cuesta/alvaro-cuesta.github.io/alvaro-cuesta.github.io/README.md

 - Maybe use FontAwesome React packages?
 Or my own icon but ensure it behaves the same (I think their components renders SVG instead of fonts)
-- Try to use filter for highlight, or at least shomehow highlight `#projects`
 - Blog posts
   - Comments from GH issues?
   - Add manual description OR autodescription https://github.com/rehypejs/rehype-infer-description-meta